The New Normal

 Fear can be loud.
 Sometimes louder than reason and truth.
 It is a delicate balance to determine what is fear based resistance and what is a reasonable call for self homeostasis.

 Cherish those who love you and support you regardless of where you are in life.
+I always admired that Eyore was always included and loved.
 When trauma arises, you will inevitably find out PDQ who are your friends.
-In 2009, I lost all friendships and relationships save my husband.
-It was an eye-opener to say the least.
-I had heard many times from those experiencing cancer how people had immediately dropped out of their lives.
-I never thought I would experience this after my concussion, but there it was.
+I have heard many times from those experiencing cancer or other difficulties how people had immediately dropped out of their lives.
 Loyalty is not a given, even from those to whom loyalty has been given.
+Be the kind of friend to someone you wish you had for yourself.

 Forgive yourself, and forgive life, for handing you what appears to be, for all accounts, a shitty deal.
 No matter what gifts arise from experience, it can still feel shitty at the time.